PiaFraus/how_is_traffic/README.md

     LOCATION_TO = #Will be used as destination in the morning and origins in the evening

  #Edit:
-     Google has remvoed the free usage, so this project is not updated anymore
+     Google has removed the free usage (or the non-connected-credit-card usage), so this project is not updated anymore